ImplFerris/microbit-book/src/quick-start.md

 ## The Full code

 Don't worry about the code for now - we will explain it in the next chapter.
-This code simply turns on the LED at the top-left corner, then turns it off after a short delay to create a blinking effect.
+This code simply turns on the LED at the top-left corner, then turns it off after a short delay in a loop; this will create a blinking effect.

 ```rust
 #![no_std]